roman-supercode/project-movie-mania/README.md

         │   ├── SearchBar
         │   └── TrendingCard
         ├── context
-        ├── fonts
         └── assets/
+            ├── icons
+            ├── img
-            └── icons
+            └── fonts
 ````

-This is a Simple Movie and Series searching APP.
+This is a Simple Movie searching APP.

 Highlights:
   - Search any movie from TheMovieDB